 Anyone with children or newborns know that one of the most difficult things about parenting is preparing your child or baby for bedtime.
-You spend hours walking around in circles, bouncing the baby and praying that he will fall asleep in the near future.
+You spend hours walking around in circles, bouncing the baby and praying that he or she will fall asleep in the near future.
 For new parents it’s tricky trying to figure out the best method to use when putting your child or newborn to sleep.
 Here are few things you can do and see if it works for you!

 Put your baby to bed when he or she is tired but not fully asleep